top of page

 F: Miss Eliza Francis, authoress, my Lord

-E(stunned by the luminous Lord): Why your Lordship - I wasn’t half afraid - in fact I am in surprise and admiration - for you are neither so sombre nor so magnificently stern as imagined
+E(stunned by the luminous Lord): Why, your Lordship - I wasn’t half afraid - in fact, I am in surprise and admiration - for you are neither so sombre nor so magnificently stern as I fancied, in my imagination

-B: Pray, sit down - I will not hear one word until you are seated - (aloofly) - you appear to have a very independent spirit
+B: Pray, sit down Eliza - I will not hear one word until you are seated (aloofly) - you appear to have a very independent spirit, my dear

-E: Yes, my Lord (becoming uncomfortable) - for my family is in distress and it is for them I ask favours which I would not for myself
+E: For reason, my Lord (becoming uncomfortable) - you see, my family is in distress and it is for them I ask favours which I would not for myself (is mortified) - for our rent is in arrear

 B: You are not married are you? (glares angrily) - you said your ‘family'